-In this case, performing a simple Google search, we find that these are the most likely issues based on the search results:
+In this case by performing a simple Google search, we find that these are the most likely issues based on the search results:

 8024000C: WUA corruption or issues with the system

-5) Often it will also be recommended to run the Windows Update Troubleshooter:
+5) It is also often recommended to run the Windows Update Troubleshooter:

 This tool can often diagnose the issue and sometimes even resolve the issue(s).